 Languages Spoken by California’s Health Workforce

-In 2023, over 43 percent of California’s Health Workforce spoke a language other than English well enough to provide care.
+Over 43% of California’s Health Workforce speaks a language other than English well enough to provide care, representing more than 50 different languages across 47 key licensed health professionals.

 Key Findings

-• Spanish is the most underrepresented language in the health workforce.
-It is underrepresented in all six workforce categories and all nine regions in California.
+• Spanish is the most underrepresented language in the health workforce, with representation at only two thirds of the population average statewide.
+It is underrepresented in all six workforce categories and all nine California Health Interview Survey (CHIS) regions.
+This lack of representation is most severe within the Nursing workforce, where Spanish is underrepresented in 47 counties.

-• Several language groups in the health workforce are represented well above their population average statewide; Other languages, Asian and Pacific Islander languages, and Other Indo-European languages are represented above their population average in all nine regions, and five of the six workforce categories.
+• Several language groups in the health workforce are represented well above their population average statewide.
+Asian and Pacific Islander languages are the most well represented at nearly 1.7 times the population average statewide and are at or above population concordance in 56 counties across workforce categories.
+Tagalog is the most common language reported within this group (54.2%).

 How HCAI Created This Product